 in my e-book View America: South East

 In the travel series View America, South East covers Alabama, Kentucky, Mississippi, and Tennessee.

 This e-book does not describe directions, lodgings, restaurants, casinos or entertainment, except where these may interact with the narrative.
-It is illustrated with more than 80 full-sized photos, and is available in PDF, Epub and Mobi format.
+It is illustrated with more than 80 full-sized photos.

 The Vicksburg campaign was a major military offensive during the Civil War, which ended with the fall of Vicksburg on July 4, 1863.

 The area around Vicksburg was of strategic importance to both North and South, since the city is situated on a hill, east of the Mississippi river.

 For the South, the control over the city meant an unlimited supply of soldiers and supplies.
 For the North, the capture of the city was important, because it would drive a wedge between Texas, Arkansas and Louisiana, and the rest of the Confederacy, which depended on these states for fresh soldiers and supplies.